Exeter War Memorial

-Exeter War Memorial, also known as The Northernhay War Memorial is a war memorial in Northernhay Gardens in the city of Exeter, Devon.
+Exeter War Memorial, also known as The Northernhay War Memorial, is a war memorial in Northernhay Gardens in the city of Exeter, Devon.
 Designed by John Angel, it was erected by public subscription in 1923 and cost over £6,000.

 History

 At the time, John Angel was spending four years as an assistant to Sir George Frampton, and his influence is apparent in the allegorical style.
 The figure of "Peace" (also known as Victory) was exhibited by Angel at The Royal Academy in 1922, being exhibited in the courtyard of Burlington House, as were other studies of this and the Bridgewater War Memorial on several occasions.

 Quarried from Blackingstone Quarry, near Moretonhampstead, and erected by Messrs.
 Easton & Son of Exeter, it is a total of 31 ft high, with a 20 ft high pedestal.
 The figure representing Victory, 8 ft tall, is said to hold "aloft a spray of laurels in token of gratitude to Heaven.
 Boldly modelled, and with considerable action, this figure, standing on a dragon, forms an interesting silhouette from all sides."
 On each of the four arms of the cross is a bronze figure representing the war, including a soldier, a sailor on the hull of a ship, a prisoner of war, and a V.A.D. nurse in uniform holding a bandage.
 The figures would each be 7 ft 4 in in height if they were standing.

 The dedication ceremony for the memorial was celebrated by the Bishop of Crediton Robert Trefusis.
-It was unveiled by the Right Honourable Admiral David Beatty.
+It was unveiled by the Right Honourable Admiral David Beatty, 1st Earl Beatty.
 Ceremonies were concluded by a trumpeter on Athelstan's Tower who played The Last Post.

 During World War II a tall brick wall was built around the memorial, leaving just the figure on top visible, to protect it against possible bomb damage.
-After the war additional bronze plaques were added on the base to honour the soldiers killed in that conflict.
+After the war additional bronze plaques were added on the base to honour the service personnel killed in that conflict.

 The memorial is one of two civic memorials in Exeter, the other being the Devon County War Memorial by Sir Edwin Lutyens, in the form a simple cross outside Exeter Cathedral.
 The two memorials were the responsibility of separate committees; the city and county memorial committees conspicuously failed to work together.
 According to Sir James Owen, chairman of the Exeter City War Memorial Committee, the city offered a joint committee but the county "slammed the door in our face", while Hugh Fortescue, 4th Earl Fortescue, chairman of the Devon County War Memorial Committee, accused the city of proceeding with its own project without any discussion with the county.